basharatphd/basharatphd.github.io/_pages/recruiting.md

 author_profile: true
 ---

+Available Positions:
-Available Positions: Fall 2018 - RPI's Application - Deadline January 2nd
+- Fall 2018 - RPI's Application - Deadline January 22nd
+- Spring 2019 - Applications will be open in August 2018.
 ======
-* ***Visitors:*** get in touch with me personally.
+* ***Visitors:*** get in touch with me personally, at luigi dot vanfretti at gmail dot com.
 You are welcome to visit for a period of at least one semester (if you hold a PhD) or one year (if you do not have a PhD), and under your own funding.
 I do not have funds to support your visit. **IMPORTANT:** Check if you are in one of the Embargoed and Sanctioned Countries [here](http://admissions.rpi.edu/graduate/admission/index.html#Anchor-International-49575), if you are, please contact admissions office before applying, [here](http://admissions.rpi.edu/graduate/contact/index.html). ***Note:*** As a national research institution in the United States, Rensselaer’s activities are subject to restrictions by the U.S. government, including export-related restrictions. ***This makes it increasingly difficult for the Institute to accept students or visitors who are nationals of embargoed countries.*** Unfortunately, if you are from of those embargoed countries, it is unlikely that RPI will allow me to receive you as a visitor.

 * ***Post-docs:*** no positions available.

 * ***Undergrads:*** if you are an undergrad at RPI and you want to work with me doing research, just get in touch with me personally to book a meeting!
+Send an email to: luigi dot vanfretti at gmail dot com

 ## MSC/PhD Students
 * I am looking for MSc/PhD students to join ALSETLab @RPI for Fall 2018 and Spring 2019.